emacsmirror/ticktick/README.md

 # ticktick.el

 ticktick.el enables two-way synchronization between [TickTick](https://ticktick.com), a popular task management app, and Emacs Org Mode.
+This is a newer project, so you might wish to [backup your TickTick data](https://help.ticktick.com/articles/7055781405648748544).

 ![alt text](screenshot.png)